bambinos/bambi/GOVERNANCE.md

 ##### Current Recurrent Contributors

-The list of Recurrent Contributors will be created once after Core Contributors group is defined.
+The list of Recurrent Contributors will be created after Core Contributors group is defined.

 #### Core Contributors